 Innovative research and data collection fuels the EAC’s mission to improve voter experience and support election administrators.

-An U.S. Election Assistance Commission blog written by EAC Chairman Matthew Masterson
+An U.S. Election Assistance Commission blog written by former Commissioner Matthew Masterson

 The Reality of Election Security